COSIA: ARCTIC Hot Water Production Challenge

 Challenge Background

-The Mining Hot Water Production Challenge was the third of six challenges in the ARCTIC program, which was conceived and launched to meet an identified need for a more demand-pull strategy for driving innovation in Western Canada to primarily meet the needs of Canada’s bedrock resource industries.
-ARCTIC focused on helping resource companies increase their competitiveness by responding to shifting market demands and concerns around responsible development of resources by making sure that the small-to-medium sized (SME) companies developing innovative solutions for the resource sector were driven by customer and market requirements.
+As the third of six ARCTIC program initiatives, the Hot Water Production Challenge was designed to implement a “demand-pull” innovation strategy, directly addressing the technical and sustainability needs of Western Canada’s primary resource industries.
+ARCTIC focused on helping resource companies increase their competitiveness by responding to shifting market demands and concerns around responsible development of resources.
+This was accomplished by making sure that SMEs developing innovative solutions for the resource sector were driven by customer and market requirements.

-At the time the project launched in 2014, the G7 group of countries had just called for major cuts in global greenhouse gas emissions and a carbon-free global economy by 2100.
-Member countries, including Canada, had committed to “developing and deploying innovative technologies” to transform the energy sectors by 2050.
-The ARCTIC project was a response to that need, and since its launch, the resource-based cleantech sector has transformed and grown substantially in response to a rapidly changing business and regulatory environment, climate change urgency and technological advances.
+At the time the project launched in 2014, the G7 group had just called for major cuts in global greenhouse gas emissions and a carbon-free global economy by 2100.
+Member countries, including Canada, committed to “developing and deploying innovative technologies” to transform the energy sectors by 2050.
+The ARCTIC project was formed in response, and since its launch, the resource-based cleantech sector has transformed and grown substantially in response to a rapidly changing business and regulatory environment, climate change urgency, and technological advances.

 Listen to the Full Story